slatedocs/slate/source/index.md

 		<tr>
 			<td>ID</td>
 			<td>tid</td>
 			<td>Unique application identifier.
 The system will assign one if not provided.
-It is recommended to pass one if needed to be correlatedf to client's backend system.
+It is recommended to pass one if needed to be correlated to client's backend system.
 The tid must be encoded as a string (e.g. "tid":"123455").
 The maximum length is 40 characters.
 The tid is used to combine the multiple stages of an application.</td>
 			<td>No</td>
 		</tr>